 Split up the cooking duties, don’t make one person do everything.
-We had each family agreed to plan a meal one night, which meant they shopped for what they needed and did all of the cooking that night while everyone else relaxed.
-We got plenty of groceries for ‘help yourself’ breakfasts and lunches but for dinners we made it more of a sit down meal and enjoyed the opportunity to have all 13 of us at the same table.
+We had each family agree to plan a meal one night, which meant they shopped for what they needed and did all of the cooking that night while everyone else relaxed.
+We got plenty of groceries for ‘help yourself’ breakfasts and lunches but for dinners, we made it more of a sit-down meal and enjoyed the opportunity to have all 13 of us at the same table.

 4. Have a Plan for Who’s Paying for What

 Before we got there we discussed how we would handle groceries.
-As families did the grocery shopping we kept all of the receipts and at the end totaled everything and split it among 13.
-Or you can also easily designate one person to pay for all of the groceries and keep track so that you can pay them back at the end.
+As families did the grocery shopping we kept all of the receipts and in the end totaled everything and split it among 13.
+You can also easily designate one person to pay for all of the groceries and keep track so that you can pay them back at the end.
 It’s just good to have the conversation before the trip if possible.